-- Input files can be viewed, edited and saved. - New input files appropriate for various types of run can be constructed by filling in a series of dialog boxes. - The connections to the input/output streams can be set up simply by a dialog box. - An output file (of arbitrary size) can be viewed and searched. - A summary of an output file, showing any of the total quantities (e.g. activity or γ dose rate) or values for a particular nuclide at each of the time intervals can be produced.

-- The summary of total quantities can be written to a database file. - The lists of dominant nuclides can be summarised. - Pathway information can be summarised. - Summary information can be placed on the clipboard for pasting to another application such as an Excel spreadsheet. - The PC version of FISPACT can be run. - A log/log plot can be displayed of any of the five possible FISPACT graphs (activity, heat, γ dose rate, and ingestion or inhalation dose as functions of time). - The graph can be printed on any Windows compatible printer with various options. - EASY decay data can be viewed interactively. - EASY multi-group cross section data can be viewed interactively. - Neutron spectra used by FISPACT can be stored and plotted. - A Windows Help file covering the application and containing much of the present manual is available.
+- Input files can be viewed, edited and saved. - New input files appropriate for various types of run can be constructed by filling in a series of dialog boxes. - The connections to the input/output streams can be set up simply by a dialog box. - An output file (of arbitrary size) can be viewed and searched. - A summary of an output file, showing any of the total quantities (e.g. activity or γ dose rate) or values for a particular nuclide at each of the time intervals can be produced. - The summary of total quantities can be written to a database file. - The lists of dominant nuclides can be summarised. - Pathway information can be summarised. - Summary information can be placed on the clipboard for pasting to another application such as an Excel spreadsheet. - The PC version of FISPACT can be run. - A log/log plot can be displayed of any of the five possible FISPACT graphs (activity, heat, γ dose rate, and ingestion or inhalation dose as functions of time). - The graph can be printed on any Windows compatible printer with various options. - EASY decay data can be viewed interactively. - EASY multi-group cross section data for neutron-, deuteron- and proton-induced reactions can be viewed interactively. - Neutron, deuteron and proton spectra used by FISPACT can be stored and plotted. - Material specifications, both as elemental and isotopic compositions can be stored and used. - A Windows Help file covering the application and containing much of the FISPACT User Manual [1] is available.
+Note that the Help file will not work under the Vista operating system.

 Figure 2 shows a screen shot of the Interface with an icon for one of the various child windows that can be opened - an INPUT file is shown.
 Behind the summary window a part of a graph window is visible.
-As with other Windows applications there is a menubar and toolbar (containing fifteen buttons giving the user quick access to the most important features) at the top of the window.
+As with other Windows applications there is a menubar and toolbar (containing sixteen buttons giving the user quick access to the most important features) at the top of the window.
 Details of the various features are given in reference 1.
+A new feature is the ability to store material specifications.
+These can be viewed and used to construct the material composition part of the INPUT file.